Fenugreek (Trigonella Foenum)

 - Slightly bitter

 - Nutty flavor when roasted

 Germinated fenugreek seeds are delicious and delicate.
 Serve these sprouts with tomatoes, black olives, and a light vinaigrette.
 The seeds have a bitter taste, and you may roast them in a pan at low heat before use, with or without oil.
 This way, they develop a nutty and caramel-like taste, which is characteristic of curries.
 You can also incorporate them into spice blends.
 It is important to note that fenugreek seeds should not be chewed on as they may harm your teeth.
 Soak the seeds in water overnight before grinding them.

-Fenugreek seeds belongs to the Panch Phorn Bengian spice mix, Indian curry powder or Masala, as well as the Moroccan Raz el Hanout.
-In India, fenugreek powder is commonly mixed into flour in order to bake bread like Dosai bread.
-It is also used to spice Chutneys.
-It pairs well with lentils and fish, mainly in fish curry.
-It refines vegetables, lamb, rice, potatoes, and tomatoes.
+Trigonella Foenum is used in various spice blends such as Panch Phorn Bengian spice mix, Indian curry powder, Masala, and Moroccan Raz el Hanout.
+In India, its powder is commonly mixed into flour to bake bread like Dosai bread.
+It pairs well with lentils and fish, and it enhances the flavor of vegetables, lamb, rice, fish curries, potatoes, and tomatoes.

-Please store the Fenugreek spice in a dry, air-tight container at approx. 60°F and protect from direct sunlight.
+Store fenugreek spice in a dry, airtight container at approximately 60°F and protect it from direct sunlight.